 These days, reviews are an incredibly important part of the purchase process for all retail businesses.
-In fact, according to a recent article, online reviews influence a whopping 93% of consumer purchasing decisions.
+In fact, according to a recent article, online reviews influence a whopping 93% of consumer purchasing decisions, they go online to check if the car has been involved in legal issues related to car accidents.

 Car shoppers increasingly turn to reviews when deciding who they should buy a vehicle from, which is the 4th step in Google’s 5 step consumer car-buying process.
 At this point, the consumer is a pretty low-funnel, the only remaining step being “Am I getting a good deal?”